rohautl/ModelioScribes/ClassScribe/README.md

     Student < organization.Person, university.Stakeholder
       firstName
       lastName : s
-        #s: This is a "summary" note (because it startswith #s:)
+        's: This is a "summary" note (because it startswith #s:)
-        #d: Here this is a multi line description
+        'd: Here this is a multi line description
           : with multiple line as expected.
 They are contactenated : together.
 So there are three lines in total.
-        #d: Now this another "description" note
+        'd: Now this another "description" note
       +middleName : string [0..1]
       birthDate:d
       <PK> nationalId